-The 1st Asia Pacific Feminist Forum was held in 12-14 December in Chiang Mai, Thailand, bringing together nearly 200 women for three days of workshops, dialogues and panel discussions.
+The 1st Asia Pacific Feminist Forum was held in 12-14 December in Chiang Mai, Thailand, bringing together 130 women for three days of workshops, dialogues and panel discussions.
 There were workshops on migrant domestic workers’ rights, technology for advocacy, and developing a feminist sustainable development framework.
 The APFF also marked APWLD’s 25th anniversary.
 One significant outcome of that APFF was the formation of a network of women with disabilities, as well as developing a process to collectively address the reduction in funding for women’s rights work in the region and to campaign for sustainable support.

 More about the 1st APFF can be found on the AWID website here.